 That perception didn’t last long.

 Today, Instagram is an online marketing powerhouse.
 This highly visual community of more than 400 million monthly active users hosts over 80 million new photo shares and 3.5 billion likes per day, on average (at time of writing).
+Instagram exposes personal brands to influential people and companies, and helps Instagram users on all ends of the brand spectrum find new opportunities to network and grow.

 Check out these seven best Instagram business accounts you should follow right now and see what you can learn from them!